 The Benefits Of Pet Therapy

-Pet therapy has a myriad of benefits for the elderly, such as the points we touched on in the intro.
-Let’s expand on these now, so you can decide if pet therapy is right for the senior in your life.
+Pet therapy has a myriad of benefits for the elderly, such as the points we touched on in the introduction.
+Let’s expand on these now, so you can decide if pet therapy is right for the older person in your life.

 Less Risk Of Heart Disease And High Cholesterol